Storyboard Examples for AI Video Production

 A traditional storyboard helps a crew understand what the camera should see.
 An AI video storyboard has an extra job: it has to survive the jump from visual planning into generated takes.

-That doesn’t mean every panel needs polished art.
+That does not mean every panel needs polished art.
 A rough sketch, reference frame, collage, or production still can work if it answers the right questions:

 - What should the audience learn or feel in this shot?